Report this

 4. Make all mutable fields final so that a field’s value can be assigned only once.

-5. Initialize all fields using a constructor method performing deep copy.
+5. Initialize all fields using a constructor method that performs a deep copy.

 The following class is an example that illustrates the basics of immutability.
 The FinalClassExample class defines the fields and provides the constructor method that uses deep copy to initialize the object.
 The code in the main method of the FinalClassExample.java file tests the immutability of the object.